dev7060/301-Days-of-Code/record.md

 Day 68: Solved CodeChef problems using C <br>
 Day 69: Started working on a Calculator using HTML, CSS and JS. <br>
 Day 70: C++ coding, worked on the calculator https://github.com/mbhup/Octantis-Calci/ <br>
+Day 71: Programming in C, started working on a dictionary list generator. <br>